EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-preauthenticationparameter/aaa-preauthenticationparameter.md

 ##unset aaa preauthenticationparameter

-Resets the default end point analysis(EPA) configuration settings on the NetScaler appliance.
-Attributes for which a default value is available revert to their default values.
+Resets the default end point analysis(EPA) configuration settings on the NetScaler appliance.Attributes for which a default value is available revert to their default values.
 See the set aaa preauthenticationparameter command for descriptions of the parameters..Refer to the set aaa preauthenticationparameter command for meanings of the arguments.

 ##Synopsys